Administrative Office of the Courts

 Thomas Hild, Chief of Finance and Administration

-This division is comprised of four major areas and handles the Judicial Branch’s fiscal, personnel, facility, and security needs:
+The Finance and Administration division is comprised of the following major areas and handles the Judicial Branch’s fiscal, facility, and security needs:

 Information and Technology